How to Become a Successful English Teacher

 My first tip for teaching English online is to take yourself seriously.
 Or, put another way, stop disrespecting English teachers by not taking them seriously.
 And, yes, it is basically the same thing.

-Take a real, honest, hard look into why you want an online English teaching job.
+Take a real, honest, hard look at why you want an online English teaching job.
 Is it because you think it is an easy job anyone can do?

 If so, get off my blog.